jacalata/embedding-api-v3-samples/getting-started.md

 There are also new supporting properties on other objects that can help you set the values for the filter, such as the fieldID property of Column object, for use in columnsToInclude.

-*In v2, getUnderlyingDataAsync() was deprecated and only available in Tableau 2020.1 or earlier.
+*If you are working on older code, the getUnderlyingDataAsync() method was deprecated and only works in Tableau 2020.1 or earlier.
 Therefore, it is not available in v3.
 Instead [use getUnderlyingTablesAsync() and getUnderlyingTableDataAsync()](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_ref.htm#gettabledata).

 ### Filtering, Selecting Marks, and Changing Parameters